 - Verified – The QA team has tested the error with the latest build, and the tester has confirmed the defect as fixed.

 - Closed – It is the terminal state of a bug in the life cycle.
-The tester can close it after retesting or if he finds it as duplicate or considers as NOT a defect.
+The tester can close it after retesting or if he finds it a duplicate or considers it as Not a defect.

 - Reopened – If the bug persists even after a fix from the developer.
 The tester changes the status to “reopened”.
 And, the bug passes through the same life cycle once again.